logo image

 The Silverfjord Hotel was originally built in 1901 for a local Whisky Merchant named George Sellar.

-Ruthven Barracks are about 1 mile southwest of Kingussie, down past the Train Station.
+Ruthven Barracks are 1 mile southwest of Kingussie, down past the Train Station.
 The Barracks were built in 1719, after the 1715 Jacobite rising, to try and prevent any more Risings.
 The Barracks were partially destroyed during the last Rising in 1746.

 Kingussie Golf Club is half of a mile up Gynack Road, that runs up-hill from the Duke of Gordon Hotel.
 The Golf Club was founded in 1891, a scenic course lined by trees with mountain views all around.